THE OPENING SPEECH AT PHAP NHAN TEMPLE ON THE BUDDHA VESAK CELEBRATION DAY

 Living the familyless life, the Buddha and his Sangha, having a lot of time to practice and serve sentient beings, relied on the love of teachers and students, the love of Dharma fellow practitioners, the love of Dharma protection and propagation in order to benefit all living things and living beings all over the planet.

-When the Buddha’s disciples became more and more numerous, in Mahavagga, Chapters 19, 20, the Buddha taught as follows: “Dear disciples, go out in different directions to propagate the Dharma and save sentient beings, bring your own Dharma practice, joy, and happiness to teach other people.
-Out of peacefulness and happiness for gods and human beings, spread the Tathagata‘s Dharma, perfect in the beginning, perfect in the middle, and perfect in the end, both in the meaning and in the letters.
-Proclaim your holy and peaceful life for the many on the earth.”
+When the Buddha’s disciples became more and more numerous, in Mahavagga, Chapters 19 and 20, the Buddha taught his disciples as follows: “Oh dear disciples, do not go to the same place and the same direction.
+Go out in different places and different directions to propagate the Dharma and save sentient beings, bring your own Dharma learning, Dharma practice, Dharma joy, and Dharma happiness to teach other people.
+Out of peacefulness for the many, out of happiness for the many, out of peace, joy, well-being for gods and human beings, go forth and spread the Dharma for many people.
+The Dharma of the Tathagata is perfect at the beginning, perfect in the middle, and perfect in the end, both in the meaning and in the letters.
+Proclaim your holy and peaceful lives for the many all over the planet.”

-Before entering Nirvana, in Dīgha Nikāya, Mahāparinibbāna, Sutta Number 16, the Buddha has taught: “Dear disciples, the dharmas are changing and impermanent.
-Be diligent in studying and practicing the Buddhadharma more and more, to bring peace, joy, and and happiness to oneself and to other people right in this world.
-These are our practical and ultimate teachings for you all.”
+Before entering Nirvana, in Dīgha Nikāya, Mahāparinibbāna, Sutta Number 16, the Buddha has taught: “Dear disciples, all things on earth are changing and impermanent.
+Be diligent in studying and practicing the Buddha Dharma more and more, to bring peace, joy, and happiness to oneself and other people right in this world.
+These are my practical, essential, and ultimate teachings for you all.”

-In 544 B.C.E., at the age of 80, the Buddha passed away peacefully, he lied on his right hip, his left leg extended over right leg, his head turned the North under twin trees in Sala forest, Kusinagar district, India today.
+In 544 B.C.E., (624 B.C.E. – 80 = 544 +2024 = 2568) at the age of 80, the Buddha passed away peacefully, he lied down on his right hip, his left leg extended over right leg, his head turned the Northern direction under twin trees in Sala forest, Kusinagar district, India today.

 NAMO THE ORIGINAL MASTER SAKYAMUNI BUDDHAYA